(one synonym : Leistomorpha macrozancla Turner, 1941)

 The caterpillars construct a shelter from two leaves joined with silk.
 The caterpillars pupate in a cocoon in their shelter.

-The adult moth of this species has dark brown forewings with two black-edged pale yellow marks on each inner margin.
+The adult moth of this species has dark brown forewings with two black-edged pale yellow marks on each hind margin.
 The wingspan is about 1.5 cms.

 The species has been found in :

 Ian F.B.
 Common,

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae),

 CSIRO Publishing, 1997, pp. 26, 204-207, 214.